MarcBS/TMA/data_engine/README.md

 1) Raw video frames (see section 'Image lists generation')
 2) Features from video frames (see section 'Image features generation')

+Additionally, we can train a model for temporally-linked samples, in that case we have to run an additional pre-processing script.

 ## Folder structure